WeiDUorg/weidu/README-WeiDU-Changes.txt

   * Use BG2's TLK format and scripting style for BGEE.
   * We no longer distribute WeiGUI.
   * The variable "%SAVE_DIRECTORY%" evaluates to the location of the current game's saves.
+Also "%MPSAVE_DIRECTORY%" for multiplayer saves.
 Compatible with BGEE.
+Update sc#addWmpAre and COPY_ALL_GAM_FILES accordingly.
   * Updated some of the TP2 tutorials to be slightly more contemporary.

 Version 231: